alex2060/HyperWiki/README.md

     Django admin will be available on: [http://localhost:8000/admin](http://localhost:8000/admin)

     Django app will be available on: [http://localhost:8000/](http://localhost:8000/)

     php myaddmin is on [http://localhost:5002/](http://localhost:5002/)

 ##Notes for deployment in industry settings
 The best way to scail is to go horizontally
 Redirect each request to for a newpage to random server all pointing to same sql database cluster.

-    when scailing the DB Note that the underling data stuchture is a hash table.
+When scailing the DB Note that the underling data stuchture is a hash table.